 Imagine a world where there is no access to clean, potable water.
 Sounds frightening, right?

-Contaminated water is probably the culprit in most health-related issues, containing several diseases carrying bacteria, dirt and debris.
+Contaminated water is probably the culprit in most health-related issues.
+It contains several diseases that carry bacteria, dirt, and debris.
 This water can lead to several health problems, including nausea, headaches, or even death.

 You might think you’re safe from all this thanks to your home’s plumbing system.
 Unfortunately, backflow is a severe problem in most residential and commercial drainage systems, contaminating your drinking water supply.